hmlongco/Factory/README.md

     static let authentication = Factory(scope: .session) { Authentication() }
 }
 ```
-Once created, a single instance of `Authentication` be provided to anyone that needs one... up until the point where the session scope is reset, perhaps by a user logging out.
+Once created, a single instance of `Authentication` will be provided to anyone that needs one... up until the point where the session scope is reset, perhaps by a user logging out.

 ```swift
 func logout() {